tiprankstipranks

 We may not be able to sustain our revenue growth rate in the future.

-We may not continue to achieve sales growth in the future and you should not consider our recent sales growth as indicative of future performance.
-It is also possible that our growth rate may slow in future periods due to a number of factors, which may include slowing demand for our products, increased competition, decreasing growth of our overall market, or inability to engage and retain customers.
+We may not continue to achieve sales growth in the future and you should not consider our sales growth in fiscal 2024 as indicative of future performance.
+It is also possible that our growth rate may slow in future periods due to a number of factors, which may include slowing demand for our products, increased competition, decreasing growth of the overall market, or inability to engage and retain customers.
 If we are unable to maintain consistent sales or continue our sales growth, it may be difficult for us to maintain profitability.

 Accounting & Financial Operations - Risk 9